 (c) Any additional assessments determined by the evaluation team to be necessary to determine the impact of the suspected disability:

-(A) On the child's educational performance for a school-age child; or
+(A) On the child's educational performance for a school-age child (age 3 to 21); or

-(B) On the child's developmental progress for a preschool child.
+(B) On the child's developmental progress for an infant or toddler, or preschool child (age birth to 5).

+(3) Eligibility Criteria: To be eligible as a child with a visual impairment for Early Intervention, Early Childhood or School Age Special Education services, the child must meet the minimum criteria:

+The child has a visual impairment including blindness; and

+The impairment in vision, even with correction, adversely affects a child’s educational performance.

-(2) For a child to be eligible for special education services as a child with visual impairment, the eligibility team must determine that:
+(4) Eligibility Determination:For a child to be eligible for special education services as a child with visual impairment, the eligibility team must determine that:

-(a) The child's visual impairment, even with corrections, has an adverse impact on the child's educational performance; and

-(b) The child needs special education services as a result of the disability.
+(a) The child has a visual impairment as defined in this rule; and

+(b) The child is eligible for services in accordance with Early Intervention (OAR 581-015-2780), Early Childhood special education (OAR 581-015-2795), or School Age special education (OAR 581-015-2120).